tubiz/voguepay-woocommerce-payment-gateway/README.md

 To signup for Voguepay visit their website by clicking [here](https://voguepay.com)

-Voguepay Woocommerce Payment Gateway allows you to accept payment on your Woocommerce store using Nigeria issued Visa Card, Mastercard and Verve Cards
+Voguepay WooCommerce Payment Gateway allows you to accept payment on your WooCommerce store using Nigeria issued Visa Card, Mastercard and Verve Cards

-With this Voguepay Woocommerce Payment Gateway plugin, you will be able to accept the following payment methods in your shop:
+With this Voguepay WooCommerce Payment Gateway plugin, you will be able to accept the following payment methods in your shop:

-* __MasterCards__
+* __MasterCard__
 * __Visa Card__
-* __Verve Cards__
+* __Verve Card__
-* __eTranzact__

 ### Note ###